Prayer Chapel

 Sabbath Chapel Morning Prayer

 On Sunday morning between 8:45 and 9:15am you are invited to gather to pray for our morning worship and its leaders.
 The prayer below is used each Sunday followed by 15 minutes of Centering Prayer.
 The Prayer Focus Team members facilitate this gathering, but others are encouraged to participate.
 A notebook with full instructions is on a small table in the chapel.
-You may also sign up online to be the leader using this link!

 Prayer Resource Table